 This area of the City of Aurora is rapidly growing!
 Explore this interactive map of nearby shopping opportunities, recreation centers, centers of worship, and childcare options.

-Painted Prairie is located within the boundaries of the Adams-Arapahoe 28j School District, a district within Aurora Public Schools.
-Elementary and middle school children in Painted Prairie attend the brand new Harmony Ridge P-8 School, and high school students (9-12) attend Vista Peak Preparatory School.
-A few private and charter school options are available in the area, including the very nearby High Point Academy (P-8).
+Painted Prairie is located within the boundaries of the Adams-Arapahoe 28j School District.
+High school students attend Vista Peak Preparatory School.
+For elementary and middle school, children currently attend P-8 Harmony Ridge and for the 2023-2024 school year, they will move to the brand new P-8 at Aurora Highlands.
+Private and charter school options are available in the area, including nearby High Point Academy.
 For more information about nearby schools, please explore this interactive map.

 Yes.
 Painted Prairie does feature a bus stop in the neighborhood for the public schools in the area.
 Please contact your school of choice to learn more about individual transportation options for each school.

 The Painted Prairie Owners Association's (PPOA) initial homeowner assessment varies by the type of home purchased, as well as the varied levels of maintenance, and includes residential trash and recycling services.
 For 2022, the PPOA's fees are: Single Family with Front Load Garage - $66/mo.; Single Family with Alley Load Garages - $76/mo.; Single Family with Tuck-behind Garages - $85/mo.; Townhomes - $209/mo.; Green Court Facing Homes - $98/mo.; and Paired Homes - $105/mo.

 The PPOA is responsible for annual assessment billing, compliance inspections and enforcement, architectural review, trash removal, common area landscaping, specified snow removal (which varies by the home style and applicable dues structure), and administrative services (including but not limited to insurance, expense management, tax and budget preparation, and board management).